 Why we're doing this

-- The needs of the Library's cultural and learning audiences are rapidly outgrowing our current building's facilities including learning spaces and exhibition galleries
+- The needs of our audiences are rapidly outgrowing our current building's facilities including learning spaces and exhibition galleries

-- the success of the Library's Business and IP Centre has created growing demand for new kinds of versatile start-up incubator spaces which cannot be met by the Library's current facilities.
+- the success of our Business & IP Centre has created growing demand for new kinds of versatile start-up incubator spaces which cannot be met by our current facilities.

-- Appoint a commercial development partner (Stanhope plc) to develop the 2.8 acres of land to the north of the site creating new Gallery, Learning, Business & Commercial spaces and a new permanent home for the Alan Turing Institute.
+- We have appointed a commercial development partner (SMBL Developments Ltd) to develop the 2.8 acres of land to the north of the site creating new gallery, learning, business and commercial spaces and a permanent home for the Alan Turing Institute.

-- Create new spaces in the current building including a new public restaurant, Members’ Room and an updated Knowledge Centre with new Members’ Bar, as well as refreshed Exhibition Galleries, Shop, Piazza, extended Learning spaces and new research spaces.
+- We will create new spaces in the current building including a new restaurant, Members’ Room and an updated Knowledge Centre with a new Members’ Bar, as well as refreshed exhibition galleries, shop, piazza, and new and extended learning and research spaces.

-- Contribute to the Library’s long term financial sustainability by way of a capital receipt and long term rental income share from the new development.
+- The new Library extension will allow us to contribute to our long term financial sustainability by way of a lump sum capital receipt from the developer and a share of the long term rental income from commercial tenants within the new development.